Under One Roof is a community heritage based in and around St Mark’s Church in Shelton Stoke on Trent.

-Under One Roof was funded by a major grant from the National Lottery Heritage Fund with supporting funding from the National Lottery Community Fund, Staffordshire Historic Churches Trust, All Churches Trust Limited and Edward Cadbury Charitable Trust.
+Under One Roof is funded by a large grant from the National Lottery Heritage Fund, with other funds from the National Lottery Community Fund, Staffordshire Historic Churches Trust, National Churches Trust, Whalley;s Quarry and Edward Cadbury Charitable Trust.

 Alongside the repairs, a range of community initiatives will be developed at St Mark’s in partnership with All the Small Things, to research and record the rich and culturally diverse history of the area and to help people to share their stories.
 The 188-year-old church building will host activities for all ages and take activities out to people in their communities locally including community storytelling, learning and arts.
 Under One Roof will also provide volunteering opportunities for local people working and provide learning experience for school, college and university students.

 We have begun essential conservation work to the building which is on the heritage at risk register and is in urgent need of repair inside and out.
 Our Main Contractors are Heritage Conservation Restoration LTD are they work on Britain’s historic and listed buildings and monuments across the UK.

 Along with the repairs, there will be lots of community heritage activities for all ages inside the 188-year-old church building and out in local communities.